dotnet/issue-labeler/Documentation/README.md

 To get started, clone the https://github.com/dotnet/issue-labeler repo so that you can run the required tools.

 1. Create training model on your machine
-   1. Open a command prompt in the `src/CreateMikLabelModel` folder of the issue-labeler repo
+   1. Open a command prompt in the `src/ModelCreator` folder
    1. If you have not yet done so, create a GitHub OAuth token to use for this app:
       1. Create a [GitHub Personal Access Token](https://github.com/settings/tokens) and copy the value to your clipboard
       1. In the command prompt run: `dotnet user-secrets set GitHubAccessToken THE_TOKEN_VALUE`.